 A splinter is a thin piece of material (like wood, glass, or metal) that gets embedded just below the top layer of your skin.

-- Wash the area with soap and water after the splinter is out.
-Pat it dry.
+After the splinter is out, wash the area with soap and water.
+Pat the area dry.
 (Don't rub.)
 Apply antibiotic ointment.
-Bandage the cut only if it is likely to get dirty.
-It will heal faster if exposed to the air.
+Bandage the cut if it is likely to get dirty.

-- See your doctor if there is inflammation or pus, or if the splinter is deeply embedded.
-Also, seek medical attention if the splinter is close to your eye.
+See your health care provider if there is inflammation or pus, or if the splinter is deeply embedded.
+Also, seek medical attention if the splinter is in your eye or close to it.

-Stone DB, Levine MR. Foreign body removal.
-In: Roberts JR, Hedges JR, eds.
-Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 36.
+Stone DB, Svordino DJ.
+Foreign body removal.
+In: Roberts JR, ed.
+Roberts and Hedges' Clinical Procedures in Emergency Medicine.
+6th ed.
+Philadelphia, Pa: Saunders Elsevier; 2014:chap 36.

 Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.